AlchemistSimulator/Alchemist/src/orchid/resources/wiki/usage/smartcam.md

       - *Camera
 ```

 To conclude, we want the cameras to explore randomly and spin when no targets are detected.
-For this purpose we add another reaction with a _Spin_ and _ZigZagMove_ and with an _Else_ condition which will be triggered when the conditions of the other reactions are not valid.
+For this purpose we add another reaction with a _Spin_ and _ConstantDistanceRandomMove_ and with an _NoOtherReactionCanExecute_ condition which will be triggered when the conditions of the other reactions are not valid.

 ```yaml
 incarnation: protelis